 Name and Principal Occupation Age Director Since Interested Directors Messrs.
 Foster and Hyzak are interested persons, as defined in the 1940 Act, due to their current and previous positions at Main Street.
-Vincent D. Foster 67 2007

-Mr. Foster has served as Chairman of Main Street's Board since 2007 and as senior advisor since January 2022.
-Mr. Foster previously served as Main Street's Chief Executive Officer from 2007 until November 2018 and also served as Main Street's President from 2012 until 2015 and as Executive Chairman from November 2018 until December 2021.
-He has also been a member of our management team's investment committee since its formation in 2007 and was a member of our management team's executive committee from its formation in 2015 until December 2021.
-Mr. Foster also currently serves as a founding director of Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and director of Qualita services, file.
-(N15E.
-1 w.), which provides specially confineding services to the power, landing as an electromometric industries, where he also served as a director of U.S. Concrete, Inc. (NASDAQ-CM: USCR) from 1999 until 2010, Carriage Services, Inc. (NYSE: CSV) from 1999 to 2011, MSC Income Fund, Inc. ("MSC Income"), a non-publicly traded business development company that is managed by MSC Adviser I, LLC, our wholly owned portfolio company and a registered investment adviser, from 2012 until 2013 and Team, Inc. (NYSE: TISI) from 2005 until 2017.
+Vincent D. Foster 68 2007 Mr. Foster has served as Chairman of Main Street's Board since 2007.
+Mr. Foster previously served as Main Street's Chief Executive Officer from 2007 until November 2018 and also served as Main Street's President from 2012 until 2015, as Executive Chairman from November 2018 until December 2021 and as senior advisor from 2022 until May 2024.
+He has also been a member of our management team's investment committee since its formation in 2007 (serving as a non-employee member since May 2024) and was a member of our management team's executive committee from its formation in 2015 until December 2021.
+Mr. Foster also currently serves as a founding director of Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he also serves on the audit committee and investment committee.
+He also served as a director of U.S. Concrete, Inc. (NASDAQ-CM: USCR) from 1999 until 2010, Carriage Services, Inc. (NYSE: CSV) from 1999 to 2011, MSC Income Fund, Inc. ("MSC Income") (NYSE: MSIF), a business development company that is managed by MSC Adviser I, LLC (the "External Investment Manager"), our wholly-owned portfolio company and a registered investment adviser, from 2012 until 2013 and Team, Inc. (NYSE: TISI) from 2005 until 2017.
 In addition, Mr. Foster served as a founding director of the Texas TriCities Chapter of the National Association of Corporate Directors from 2004 to 2011.
 Mr. Foster, a certified public accountant, had a 19-year career with Arthur Andersen, where he was a partner from 1988 to 1997.
 Mr. Foster was the director of Arthur Andersen's Corporate Finance and Mergers and Acquisitions practice for the Southwest United States and specialized in working with companies involved in consolidating their respective industries.
-Mr. Foster co-founded and from 1997 until December 2021 acted as co-managing partner and in other senior executive positions of several Main Street predecessor funds and entities, which are now subsidiaries of ours.
-We believe Mr. Foster is qualified to serve on our Board because of his intimate knowledge of our business and operations, along with his comprehensive experience on other public boards of directors and his extensive experience in tax, accounting, mergers and acquisitions, corporate governance and finance.
+Mr. Foster co-founded and from 1997 until December 2021 acted as co-managing partner and in other senior executive positions of several Main Street predecessor funds and entities, which are now subsidiaries o

-Name and Principal Occupation Age Director Since Dwayne L. Hyzak 2018
+Dwayne L. Hyzak 52 2018